khulnasoft/integrations-core/docs/developer/guidelines/dashboards.md

 -----

-Datadog dashboards enable you to efficiently monitor your infrastructure and integrations by displaying and tracking key metrics on dashboards.
+Khulnasoft dashboards enable you to efficiently monitor your infrastructure and integrations by displaying and tracking key metrics on dashboards.

 ## Integration Preset Dashboards